securitybunker/databunker.org/content/use-case/pseudonymization-vs-anonymization/index.md

 type = "textpage"
 headless = false
 hidenavbar = true
+#title = "How to use pseudonymization without compromising security"
-title = "How to implement pseudonymization without compromising security" summary = "Secure Your Customer Data with Pseudonymization.
+title = "How to implement pseudonymization to meet GDPR requirements" summary = "Secure Your Customer Data with Pseudonymization.
 Pseudonymization vs Anonymization"
 +++